MISTAKES TO AVOID IN DOCKER IMAGES WITH REASON AND SOLUTION

 - Reason: It is difficult to recreate, manage and distribute.

-- Solution: First create base layer image for the OS to use, then layer of username definition, then run time installation and configuration.
+- Solution: First, create a base layer image for the OS to use, then a layer of username definition, and then run time installation and configuration.

 - Solution: Use confidential parameters as Environment variables integrated with Vault.

 - Don’t run processes as the root user